SeasonsComputing/seacom-portfolio/tvk-resume-2026.md

 #### Notable Achievements

-- When Covid forced Tapwow to scale back operations, the team was reduced to the original founders and myself as the sole technical resource
+- When Covid forced Tapwow to scale back operations, the team was reduced to the principal founders and myself as the sole technical resource
 - I assumed all software development roles—architect, DevOps, full-stack developer, tester, and project manager
 - Over six months, I refactored the entire architecture and delivered a major 2.0 release with substantial features and improvements across the solution
 - Post-pandemic, I presented the architecture and new features directly to investors and acquirers during liquidity discussions, which proved instrumental in securing a white-label licensing agreement